kaizhu256/node-utility2/README.md

     example.js

-    this shared browser / node script will programmatically run phantomjs browser-tests and browser-coverage on itself
+    this shared browser / node script will programmatically run phantomjs browser tests and coverage on itself

     instruction
         1. save this js script as example.js